JosephPoncini/MC_TwoToFourEndpoints/README.md

  //

-// Peer Reviewed By:
+// Peer Reviewed By: Jared Ly

-// Peer Review Comments:
+// Peer Review Comments: Code looks great and it runs as intended, although the wakeup time could be revised to only accept integers, other than that great job!